ShreyashBansod16/E_commerce_website/README.md

 - [Getting Started](#getting-started)
 - [Development](#development)

 ## Project Overview

-This project is an e-commerce website where users can view products, cart, and proceed to checkout.
+This project is an e-commerce website where users can view products, add them to the cart, and proceed to checkout.
 It is designed to be fast and responsive, leveraging modern web technologies.

 ## Features